 - Strength your future employment success in an increasingly global job market.

 Emma Scott, People Partner, PwC

 "Cultural competence is becoming increasingly relevant in the workplace today.
 As we look to the future, where many organisations will have a hybrid model of home and office, how we integrate and work with our international colleagues, including from different cultural backgrounds, will be a key skill.

 Inclusive leadership and developing human skills including working with our teams on the awareness of unconscious bias is a priority at PwC.
 The strength in different perspectives from people who are willing to challenge the status quo, who think differently from one another, and who come from many different backgrounds, supports innovation and collaboration.
 An inclusive workplace enables us to embrace the diverse background and perspectives of all our people to create better outcomes for stakeholders and society and for business."

 All Smurfit students will be automatically enrolled in ICD.
 ICD offers a flexible approach for you to complete your own intercultural development path by completing the Fundamental ICD or the Advanced ICD.

 An ICD information webinar will be held in August 2021 for incoming students.
 An email invitation with registration details will be sent to applicants in June 2021.

 Watch the videos below to learn more about the benefits of the ICD Programme.

-Our Intercultural Development and Support Officer, Dr. Linda Yang, offers intercultural support to both Irish and International students on a range of issues, including academic and sociocultural transition and integration, adapting to multicultural classes, multicultural groupwork, cross-cultural communication, cross-cultural friendship and the development of intercultural competence.
+Our Intercultural Development and Support Officer, Dr. Linda Yang, offers Intercultural Consultation to both Irish and International students on a range of issues, including academic and sociocultural transition and integration, adapting to multicultural classes, multicultural groupwork, cross-cultural communication, cross-cultural friendship and the development of intercultural competence.